rachel-s123/social-intelligence-dashboard/README.md

 ## Vector Store Setup

-To enable AI search of the PDF reports, upload the files in `vector_reports/` to a new OpenAI vector store:
+To enable AI search of the R 12 G/S PDF reports, upload the files in `vector_reports/r12gs/` to a new OpenAI vector store:

 ```bash